 Make-to-order businesses only start manufacturing products after they receive a customer order.
 Production planning can be more complicated than mass production because order can be either standard or unique, requiring specific equipment, materials, and employee resources.
 Besides, it is crucial for manufacturers to accurately assess the cost of each product before they get down to production so that deviations from the initial quote are minimal.
 Very often, the planning actually starts during the negotiations with the customers.

 Automating these processes can be really helpful.
-For example, with 1C:Drive ERP solution, make-to-order manufacturers enjoy full control of the production planning.
+For example, with ERP solution for make-to-order, manufacturers enjoy full control of the production planning.
 They can fulfill more orders simultaneously by keeping track of production resources, prioritizing, scheduling, and monitoring the status of production orders.Warehouse stocks

 As already mentioned above, a make-to-stock strategy focuses on matching the warehouse stocks with anticipated consumer demand.
 The crucial thing is to forecast future demand and ensure that the inventory in stock is sufficient.
 If the demand is lower than expected, this leads to overstocking and wasted money, while high demand might result in failing to fulfill it.